TimLavers/OpenRDR/documentation/design/conditions.md

 ## Conditions that cannot be expressed in this format
 It's possible to think of assertions that might involve more than one attribute.
 For example, `mass/(height * height) > 28`.
-The conditions described above would not be able to express these kinds of calculations.
+These kinds of calculations won't be expressible as conditions like those we've defined above.
 However, some kind of case pre-processor could put the calculated values as a single attribute into cases, and this attribute could then be used in simple conditions.